RickStrahl/WestWind.WebView.HtmlToPdf/README.md

 ### C# library for WebView2 Html to Pdf Generation

 > [!IMPORTANT]
-> This functionality library has bee moved into the [Westwind.WebView](https://github.com/RickStrahl/Westwind.WebView) library, keeping feature and syntax compatibility.
-You can just switch to the new library.
+> This functionality library has been moved into the [Westwind.WebView](https://github.com/RickStrahl/Westwind.WebView) library, keeping feature and syntax compatibility.
+If you're using existing functionality you can switch to the new NuGet package and remove the old one.
 >
-> To get code or get involved please use the new location:
+> To get source code or get involved please go to:
 > * [Westwind.WebView on GitHub](https://github.com/RickStrahl/Westwind.WebView)
 >
 > This repository is deprecated.